MattechLab/monalisa/docs/rst/2-3-4_binning_cardiac.rst

 the total number of acquired lines in the sequence.

-Each mask corresponds to a cardiac phase extracted from the superior inferior (SI) projections acquired as the first line of each shot of a 3D-radial free running sequence (ref sequence???).
+Each mask corresponds to a cardiac phase extracted from the superior inferior (SI) projections acquired as the first line of each shot of a 3D-radial free running sequence [1]_.

 In order to run the scripts, the SI’s must be prepared in an array named `SI` of size `[nCh, N, nShot]` where `nCh` is the number of channels in the raw data, `N` is the number of points per acquired line,